aaronbenny0506-lang/cl-ai-next-word-prediction/README.md

     └── experiments.md
 ```

-## 1️⃣ Blog Post — N-Gram Model
+## 1️⃣ Blog Post : N-Gram Model

 See the Medium link at the top.
 The post covers what an N-gram is, how
 N-gram models are trained (counting + smoothing), perplexity, use cases,
-advantages, limitations, and why neural models like this LSTM improve on
+advantages, limitations and why neural models like this LSTM improve on
 them.
 Source text is in `blog_post_ngram.md`.

 ## 2️⃣ Data Preparation